pilotreportingtf/pilotreportingtf.github.io/src/pages/projects.md

 ---

 ## 1. Survey on Piloting Practices in Psychology
 This project investigated how psychological researchers design and conduct pilot studies, as well as their perceptions of the value, challenges, and feasibility of transparently reporting pilot studies in publications.
-Click here for the [final report](/pilotingTF_technical-report2024.pdf).
+You can find the final report [here](/pilotingTF_technical-report2024.pdf).

 _Project Leads:_ Isaac Handley-Miner, Jade Pickering, & Johanna Tomczak